Mental Health Commission

 New resources will include:

 This resource will outline the domains, elements and criteria for effective supervision, along with organisational considerations.
-It is designed for all stakeholders involved in Lived Experience (Peer) supervision, including Lived Experience (Peer) workers, discipline supervisors and employing organisations.
+It is designed for all stakeholders involved in Lived Experience supervision, including Lived Experience (Peer) workers, discipline supervisors and employing organisations.
 The aim is to support informed decisions when seeking, funding, or applying supervision to ensure quality practice.

-- Lived Experience (Peer) Supervision – Implementation Checklists
+- Lived Experience Supervision – Implementation Checklists

-This practical tool will provide information and checklists to guide organisations and supervisors in implementing Lived Experience (Peer) Supervision and measuring its effectiveness.
+This practical tool will provide information and checklists to guide organisations and supervisors in implementing Lived Experience Supervision and measuring its effectiveness.

-Together, these resources will offer comprehensive guidance to support the integrity and sustainability of Lived Experience (Peer) workforces.
+Together, these resources will offer comprehensive guidance to support the integrity and sustainability of Lived Experience workforces.

 A Lived Experience (Peer) Worker Handbook (Handbook) is being developed to increase understanding of what to expect and what is required in Lived Experience (Peer) roles within the expanding Lived Experience (Peer) Workforce(s).